 - The specific type of corporation: (stock corporation, non-stock corporation, non-profit corporation, etc.) For a stock corporation, you'll need to include the authority of the corporation for an initial issue of a specific number of shares of stock and the price of those shares.
 You may also want to designate a certain class of shares (Class A, for example).

-The purpose(s) for which the corporation was formed.
-What is the corporation selling?
+- The purpose(s) for which the corporation was formed: What is the corporation selling?
 What type of business is it in?
 Each state has different requirements and levels of detail for this section.

-The names and addresses of the initial directors.
-You will need to form a board of directors, and you may have to list the board members or the corporate officers (president, vice president, secretary, treasurer) on the Articles of Incorporation.
+- The names and addresses of the initial directors: You will need to form a board of directors, and you may have to list the board members or the corporate officers (president, vice president, secretary, treasurer) on the Articles of Incorporation.

 - The name and address of the incorporator: An incorporator is a person in charge of setting up a corporation.
 The incorporator files the Articles of Incorporation with the state in which the corporation is registering and filing any other corporate documents needed until the corporation is formally registered and recognized by the state.
 Other duties of the incorporator might include selecting members of the board of directors or organizing an initial meeting of the board.
 An incorporator can be, but does not necessarily have to be, an attorney.
 The person designated as the incorporator is listed on the Articles of Incorporation so they may be contacted by the state, if necessary.
 The incorporator has no formal duties once the corporation has been registered with the state.

-- The duration of the corporation, either perpetual or for a fixed period of time.
+- The duration of the corporation: Either perpetual or for a fixed period of time.
 Most corporations are set up as perpetual organizations.

-How do I file Articles of Incorporation?
+How Do I File Articles of Incorporation?